gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Thomas said crisply, his usual insouciance evaporating.
 "Our only chance is to take the Pilot Stone away from them.
 The tunnels run most of the way, but the last gallop is out in the open.
-I can take six of you, no more---if you're lucky, and they're careless, you might actually have a ghost's chance of grabbing it."
+I can take six of you, no more–if you're lucky, and they're careless, you might actually have a ghost's chance of grabbing it."

 "And then what?
 Smash it?"